 What jobs can I do with BSL level 2?

 Did you know that 90% of deaf children are born to hearing parents?
-The National Deaf Children’s Society provides lots of resources including free basic BSL classes.
-If your child is given an Education, Health and Care (EHC) Plan some authorities provide funding for parents to attend BSL classes.
+You could learn basic baby BSL signs to communicate with your child.
+The National Deaf Children’s Society also provides lots of resources.
+They include free BSL classes.
+If your child is given an Education, Health and Care (EHC) Plan some authorities fund BSL classes for parents.
+Check out the NDCS website for more details.

-Some course providers offer discounts to parents of deaf children.
+Some course providers also offer discounts to parents of deaf children.
+You will need to ask the course provider directly about these type of discounts.

-There are lots of ways you can improve your fluency and understanding of British Sign Language.
-Check out our guides and tips for improving particular skills such as fingerspelling.
+You can improve your fluency and understanding of British Sign Language in many ways.
+Check out our guides and tips for improving particular skills, such as fingerspelling.
+Not ready for BSL Level 2?
+Then, head over to look at what’s covered on BSL Level 1 and BSL Basics.